-WHAT IS CYBER ESPIONAGE
+image of WHAT IS CYBER ESPIONAGE

-What Is Cyber Espionage?
+What is Cyber Espionage?

 Cyber espionage is a type of cyberattack in which malicious actors breach computer systems to get private data or carry out intelligence activities.
-Unauthorized access to private information, government secrets, or intellectual property is involved, frequently to undermine national security or gain a competitive edge.
+Unauthorized access to private information, government secrets, or intellectual property is frequently involved to undermine national security or gain a competitive edge.

 Cyber espionage can be carried out by nation-states, hacktivist collectives, or criminal organizations looking to obtain sensitive data for a variety of purposes.